 Phuc Long Duong: "Electrofabricated Chitosan Membranes on Filter Paper for Household Water Purification in Disaster Relief”

-In addition, three School of Engineering faculty won awards this year.
+In addition, three College of Engineering, Physics, and Computing faculty won awards this year.
 Jandro Abot, Ph.D.
 (Department of Mechanical Engineering) won the Overall Teaching Excellence Award, which honors an accumulated record of teaching effectiveness and recognizes faculty who have excelled in teaching over a period of at least 10 years.
 Rebecca Kiriazes, Ph.D.
 (Department of Civil and Environmental Engineering) won the Teaching Excellence in Early Career Faculty Award, which honors faculty who have excelled in the teaching role and who have taught at the university for less than ten years.
 Sang Wook Lee, Ph.D.
 (Department of Biomedical Engineering) won the Achievement in Research award, which honors faculty conducting exceptional research at the University.

 • University Research Day 2024